 AWARD WINNING BLUEGRASS MUSIC FROM THE PALMETTO STATE

-South Carolina Bluegrass Band PALMETTO BLUE was formed by a group of seasoned musicians from the greater Columbia area
+South Carolina Bluegrass Band PALMETTO BLUE is a blend of seasoned traditional music veterans mixed with the freshness of

 Our band members are no strangers to the traditional music scene.
 In the 1970s, Chris Boutwell was the lead singer and

-guitarist for the band High Country, which was the premier bluegrass band on the west coast and recorded several LPs in the
+guitarist for the band High Country, which was the premier west coast bluegrass band and recorded several LPs in the

 early 1970s on the Warner Brothers label.
 You will be challenged to find someone who knows the lyrics to more bluegrass songs